 The school sets attendance and participation requirements for school activities.
-Students must attend at least four class periods in order to participate, practice, or attend any school activity on that day.
+Students must attend at least 4 class periods in order to participate, practice, or attend any school activity on that day.
 Failure to meet and maintain the standards of academics, attendance, punctuality, and discipline may affect participation in sports and activities.
-Students assigned academic or disciplinary ineligibility may not attend any school-sponsored activities.
+Students assigned academic or disciplinary ineligibility may not participate or practice in any school activities.
 A student assigned disciplinary ineligibility may not attend any school-sponsored activities.
 See page 12 for academic and pages 36-40 for disciplinary ineligibility, reinstatement, and participation policies.